Skip to Content

 Outside the Prague Castle for Changing of the Guards

-Spend a few hours wandering around the gorgeous Prague Castle.
+Spend a few hours wandering around the iconic Prague Castle and exploring the castle grounds.
 According to Guinness World Records, Prague Castle is the largest ancient castle in the world, and if we might add, one of the prettiest!
 The Prague Castle covers an area of 45 hectares.

 Try to be there for the changing of the guard ceremony, which occurs daily at noon local time.
-If you only have 3 days in Prague or less, we’d suggest visiting Prague Castle on day one as you won’t want to miss it.
+If you only have 3 days in Prague or less, we’d suggest putting it on your first day Prague itinerary as it is one of the essential things to visit, and you won’t want to miss it.

 Click here for Prague Castle Tours & Tickets